madanyc/workfront-learn.en/help/administration-and-setup/configure-system-defaults/default-issue-types.md

 ---
 title: Default Issue Statuses Explained
-description: Learn about the default issue statues in Adobe Workfront and why you might want to customize them to match your organization's workflow.
+description: Learn about the default issue statues and why you might want to customize them to match your organization's workflow.
 feature: System Setup and Administration
 activity: deploy
 type: Tutorial